DR. JULIAN SAPORITI

 What are some of your favorite songs from the project?

 Top of mind: “Vinh Long,” “Snow Baptism,” “Best God Damn Band in Wyoming,” “Tell Hanoi I Love Her,” “Honouliuli,” “Imperial Twist,” “Hotel Continental.”
-But I think most of the ones I finished have a lot of merit.
-I enjoyed the unique process of doing all that research for a PhD and having the time and space to transform that work into music.
-It was a unique experience that I hope more scholars/artists pursue.
+But I think most of the ones I finished have some merit, either historically or artistically.

 Why don’t more people do creative graduate work like you did?